sweepenergy/sweepStore/README.md

   The limitation that we have found so far is that the program struggles to import correctly when the csv file has more than 3000 rows.

+## Future Implementation
+### Secure One-time Login:
+  - The entire project may be packaged within a docker container, containing our Redis server and the our source.
+This is so that the user will not need to individually boot the Redis server, then the program.
+With docker, they can both be started with a single command.

+### Visual Viewer:
+  - When selecting a ts_param, we would like the user to be able to select the unit type of data.
+This may be integer values, names, float values, etc.
+  - In addition, a progress bar would like to be added to indicate how far a long the import process is.
+When the progress bar completely filled, meaning the importation was successful, then the user will be rerouted to the success page.

+### Data parsing:
+  - Ideally the project will be able to handle multiple differing file types such as: excel, Mysql, PostgresDB, etc.